Ask MYHD: What can I expect after Colour Removing?

 Colour Remover definitely has a distinct smell.
 The key ingredient that gets the work done and removes the Colour is the smelliest (typical).
 It will go after a few good shampoos.

-If you leave Colour Remover on for longer than instructed, it will not remove more Colour.
+If you leave Colour Remover on your Hair for longer than the instructed 20 minutes you will not remove more Hair Colour.
+It will actually reverse the Colour Removing process.

-Colour Remover is bleach free, so it does not have the ability to lift/Lighten your Hair.
-There is no point wasting that liquid gold on your Natural Hair, keep it on the areas that need to remove the Hair Colour.
+Colour Remover is bleach free, so it does not have the ability to Lighten your Hair.
+There is no point wasting that liquid gold on your Natural Hair, keep it focused on the Coloured Hair.

-We like to wait at least 48 hours before Colouring and longer when you are lightening the Hair.
+We like to wait at least 48 hours before Colouring.
 After Colour Removing your Hair shaft is completely open, so it absorbs anything you put on your Hair.
-This can make your Colour a lot darker.
-So when reColouring, choose a Colour 2 shades Lighter than your desired Colour outcome.
+This can make your Hair Colour a lot Darker than expected.
+When reColouring, choose a Hair Colour 2 shades Lighter than your desired Colour outcome.

-Alternatively, if you want to Colour your Hair and remove the orange/Warmth, wait 48 hours and choose a Natural or Colour with a Cool Tone (a Colour with Ash or Beige) to Tone down the Warmth.
+Alternatively, if you do want to Colour and remove the Warmth, wait at least 48 hours and choose a Cool Hair Colour to Tone down the Warmth.

-Good luck Millie, make sure to send us some before and after pics!
+Good luck, make sure to send us some before and after pics!

 Follow Us